32 Best Indoor Plants to Spruce Up Your Space

 Snake plant (Sansevierias)

 With its upright, two-tone, and sword-shaped leaves, the snake plant is a terrific starter indoor plant for those unsure of their gardening skills.
 That’s because this long-lived, perennial succulent can tolerate a range of light conditions, and actually prefers to be scantly watered.
 That makes it hard to kill and perfect for those who travel a lot or tend to forget about their plants.
 This Bloomscape Sansevieria Moonshine comes in a recycled plastic pot.
+If your indoor space needs even more plants, you’ll want to try out one of these plant subscription boxes.

 Baby tears (Soleirolia soleirolii )